baetyl/baetyl/doc/us-en/tutorials/Device-connect-to-OpenEdge-with-hub-module.md

 ### OpenEdge Connection Test

-Configuration file location for the OpenEdge main program: `var/db/openedge/application.yml`.
+Configuration file location for the OpenEdge main program is: `var/db/openedge/application.yml`.

-The configuration of OpenEdge Master is as follows:
+The configuration of OpenEdge Master are as follows:

 ```yaml
 version: v0